Reconciliation

 • Omissions: Forgetting to record a small bank fee, interest earned, or an automatic monthly subscription payment.

-• Bank Mistakes: Though rare, banks can make errors like debiting the wrong amount.
+• Bank Mistakes: Though rare, banks can make errors such as debiting the wrong amount.

 Finding these small errors early prevents them from compounding into a massive headache later.